Higher-order asymptotic profiles for solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic

 \section{Main Results}

 In this section, we would like to state our main results.
 First of all, we shall rewrite the Cauchy problem \eqref{KdVB} to the integral form.
-Applying the Duhamel principle to \eqref{KdVB}, we obtain
+It follows from the Duhamel principle that

 where $S_{\alpha}(x, t)$ is defined by \eqref{def.S}, while $I_{\alpha, \beta}[u](x, t)$ is defined by